How to Properly Wash Your Hands

 - After caring for a sick person

-- After handling paper items: money, mail, packages
+- After handling shared items (e.g., money, mail, or packages)

 - After taking public transportation